Unified Control: Multi-Cluster, Multi-Cloud and Hybrid Cloud

 Organizations are scaling Kubernetes deployments with container platforms running on a mix of on-prem, cloud, and multi-cloud infrastructure.
 However, not all users are taking a standardized approach to building multiple clusters on a common distribution and on a single infrastructure with common security tools.

-Lack of a centralized, unified multi-cluster approach to networking, security, observability as well as troubleshooting, compliance, and policy management results in dozens of clusters that are deployed and managed independently throughout an organization, with very little uniformity in the way they are secured.
+Lack of a centralized, unified multi-cluster approach to security and observability as well as troubleshooting, compliance, and policy management results in dozens of clusters that are deployed and managed independently throughout an organization, with very little uniformity in the way they are secured.
 This adds complexity for DevOps teams, who must adapt to different cluster environments.